 We have evaluated our technology on the benchmark CAVIAR dataset.
 Below, are a few videos from this dataset illustrating our complex event recognition technology.
 In each video, the ground truth label, provided by the CAVIAR team, is displayed at the top of the bounding box, while the recognised activity is displayed at the bottom.
 When our recognition agrees with the ground truth, both ground truth and recognition labels are green.
 When there is no ground truth and there is recognition, the bottom label is red (and there is no top label).
 When there is ground truth and there is no recognition, the top label is red (and there is not bottom label).
 Finally, when our recognition disagrees with the ground truth, the top label is green and the bottom is red.

-RTEC is an open-source, logic programming implementation of the Event Calculus, designed to compute continuous temporal projection queries for pattern matching on data streams.
-The videos below display event recognition by means of RTEC, when using manually constructed patterns for ‘fighting’ (two people are fighting).
+The videos below display event recognition by means of RTEC, an open-source logic programming implementation of the Event Calculus, when using manually constructed patterns for ‘fighting’ (two people are fighting).

 Artikis A., Makris E. and Paliouras G., A Probabilistic Interval-based Event Calculus for Activity Recognition.

 In Annals of Mathematics and Artificial Intelligence, 2019.
 PDF DOI